javicacheiro/qmio/README.md

 # Qmio
-Python module to interact with the different backends available in the Qmio system at CESGA.
+Python module to interact with different backends available in the Qmio hybrid cluster at CESGA.

 ![QmioRuntimeDiagram](docs/Images/QmioRuntimeDiagram.png)